lucycandrew/MART341-WebDesign/Assignment9/README.md

      - It will get stronger overtime
 - If you don't like strong tea the use the timer so you do not forget to take out the leaves.
 - The best sweetener for any kind of tea is honey.
+- If it too bitter, add a tiny bit of salt (to tast).